mru00/crane_gps_watch/README.md

 The GPS watch is able to record workouts where only heartrate is available, no GPS.
 It is not valid to create GPS records without coordinates.
 In TCX, this is possible.

-If you require a desire a different output format, have a look at [gpsbabel](http://www.gpsbabel.org/).
+If you require a different output format, have a look at [gpsbabel](http://www.gpsbabel.org/).
-The program can convert between many different formats.
+The program can convert between many different formats (e.g. GPX).
 Or file a feature request.

 USAGE:
 ------